Nadihat/Repeater-Divination/README.md

 ---

-A most interesting note is that symmetrical runes (that look the same any side) such as Gebo do not have a reversed form.
+Symmetrical runes (that look the same any side) such as Gebo do not traditionally have a reversed form.
+Despite this, recent tool versions do include their reversed forms.

 MKabbalahv2.py was 888k `THINK_DEPTH` and contained Excessive (too much) and Deficient (too little) Sephiroth.
 This gives in total 30 possible meanings for each slot and is I believe better than involving the Qlippoth (the evil side).
 This version doesn't have the Lightning Flash (the proper order that is always the same)